anonymous-g0d/anonymous-g0d.github.io/Canva/Readme.md

 ## Step 3 Go to site and get Pro
 *Again, My script will quickly take you to that invite.*<br>
-https://anonymous-g0d.github.io/Canva <== 'you can copy to bookmark site'
+https://anonymous-g0d.github.io/Canva <== 'you can copy to bookmark'

 ---